appium/appium-flutter-driver/README.md

 This snippet, taken from [example dir](https://github.com/appium-userland/appium-flutter-driver/tree/main/example), is a script written as an appium client with `webdriverio`, and assumes you have `appium` server (with `appium-flutter-driver` installed) running on the same host and default port (`4723`).
 For more info, see example's [README.md](https://github.com/truongsinh/appium-flutter-driver/tree/main/example/README.md)

+### Note
+- Flutter context does not support page source
+    - Please use `getRenderTree` command instead
+- You can send appium-xcuitest-driver/appium-uiautomator2-driver commands in `NATIVE_APP` context
+- `scrollUntilVisible` command : An expectation for checking that an element, known to be present on the widget tree, is visible.
+Using waitFor to wait element
+- `scrollUntilTapable` command : An expectation for checking an element is visible and enabled such that you can click it.
+Using waitTapable to wait element
+- `driver.activateApp(appId)` starts the given app and attaches to the observatory URL in the `FLUTTER` context.
+The method may raise an exception if no observaotry URL was found.
+The typical case is the `appId` is already running.
+Then, the driver will fail to find the observatory URL.
+- `getClipboard` and `setClipboard` depend on each `NATIVE_APP` context behavior

 ### Desired Capabilities for flutter driver only

 | Capability | Description | Example Values |